klausahrenberg/WThermostatBeca/README.md

 # Getting Started

-Resolder MCU board, connect to its access point thermostat_f00bad, set Wifi and MQTT
+Resolder MCU board, connect to its access point thermostat_f00bad with password 12345678, set Wifi and MQTT

 For more info on the device and the fork see https://github.com/aoe1/WThermostatBeca/blob/master/MH-1823.md